ftrackhq/ftrack-python/doc/review_sessions.rst

 Review sessions
 ***************

-Client review sessions can either be queried manually or by using the a project instance.
+Client review sessions can either be queried manually or by using a project instance.

 .. code-block:: python